carbon-io/carbond/docs/guide/collections.rst

 ~~~~~~~~~~

 The :js:func:`~carbond.Collection.saveObject` operation handler takes a single
-object whose ID property has been populated by the client and should replace
+object whose ID property has been populated by the client and should replace the
-the object in the collection with the same ID.
-Like
+object in the collection with the same ID.
+Like ``update``, ``saveObject`` can
-``update``, ``saveObject`` can be configured to support upserts.
-It is left up
+be configured to support inserts.
+It is left up to the concrete implementation
-to the concrete implementation of the collection to decide how this is
-communicated to the operation handler.
+of the collection to decide how this is communicated to the operation handler.
 :js:class:`~carbond.mongodb.MongoDBCollection`, for instance, updates the
-``options`` parameter to include ``{upsert: true}`` if upserts are allowed.
+``options`` parameter to include ``{upsert: true}`` if inserts are allowed.
 If
 the object is saved, it should be returned in either case.
-If upserts are
+If inserts are not
-not allowed and there is no object that has a matching ID,
+allowed and there is no object that has a matching ID, ``null`` should be
-``null`` should be returned.
+returned.

 .. todo:: add link to example implementation